moughxyz/viberunner/ExampleApps/micro-pomodoro-timer/README.md

 # 🍅 Micro Pomodoro Timer

-A minimalist Pomodoro timer for Vibeframe with script execution capabilities for enhanced productivity automation.
+A minimalist Pomodoro timer for Viberunner with script execution capabilities for enhanced productivity automation.

 ## Features